Syrian Armed Forces: Structure

-Syrian Army
+Army

-In 1987 Joshua Sinai of the Library of Congress wrote that the Syrian Arab Army (SAA) was the dominant military service, and as such controlled the senior-most posts in the armed forces and had the most manpower, approximately 80% of the combined services.
-In 1987 Sinai wrote that the major development in force organization was the establishment of an additional divisional framework based on the special forces and the organization of ground formations into two corps.
-In 2010 the International Institute for Strategic Studies estimated army regulars at 220,000, with an additional 280,000 reserves.
-That figure was unchanged in the 2011 edition of the Military Balance, but in the 2013 edition, in the midst of the war, the IISS estimated that army strength was 110,000.
-By the end of 2017, analysts estimated the SAA to have just 25,000 combat-ready troops.
-In 2022 the "conventional formations, special forces, and auxiliary militias" of the army totalled a reported 130,000.
+The Syrian Army was historically the dominant military service, controlled the seniormost posts in the armed forces, and had approximately 80% of the armed forces' personnel.
+In 1987 Joshua Sinai wrote that the major recent structural developments were the establishment of a special forces division (the 14th Special Forces Division) and the organization of ground formations into three corps.
+In 2010, the International Institute for Strategic Studies estimated army regulars or professionals at 220,000, with an additional 280,000 reserves.
+That figure was unchanged in the 2011 edition of the Military Balance, but in the 2013 edition, during the war, the IISS estimated that army strength was 110,000.
+By the end of 2018, analysts estimated the army to have just 100,000 combat-ready troops.